-With its new Tudor Fastrider Ducati Ref.
-42000 automatic chronograph watch the relatively young Swiss watchmaking brand continues its trend of offering not particularly bright timekeepers for those considering the canonical Rolex design language too flashy for the price.
+With its new Tudor Fastrider Ducati (Ref.
+42000) chronograph, the recently resurrected brand continues its trend of offering not particularly bright timekeepers for those considering the canonical Rolex design language too flashy for the price.

-The moment of truth, probably, manifested itself when the global financial crisis struck resulting in a significant drop of demand for luxury watches among the debt-ridden middle class.
+The moment of truth, probably, manifested itself when the global financial crisis struck resulting in a significant drop in demand for luxury watches among the debt-ridden middle class.

 The concept was simple: make a watch that has the famous Rolex DNA, but is equipped with a much less expensive mass-produced ETA movement.

-The problem with the concept is that the pendulum seems to swing too far: while most Rolexes are rightfully considered too blingy by some, the new Tudor watches are definitely discreet to the point of dullness.
+The problem with the concept is that the pendulum swings too far: while most Rolexes are rightfully considered too blingy by some, the new Tudor watches are definitely discreet to the point of dullness.

 The new Tudor Fastrider Chronograph Ducati (Ref.
-42000,) for example, is offered in a very simple 42 millimeter stainless steel case that has no special features, except, perhaps, for the peculiarly shaped date corrector at 9 o’clock.
+42000,) for example, is offered in a simple 42-millimeter stainless steel case that has no special features, except, perhaps, for the peculiarly shaped date corrector at 9 o’clock.

 The rest (like the inevitable tachymetric scale on its satin-finished fixed bezel, the pair of piston-shaped chronograph push-pieces, the potato-peeler hour and minute hands, or the standard tri-compax layout of its dial) look intolerably boring like an averagely-beautiful face on a bigboard advertising a new unisex perfume.